kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text in Business

-Support tickets require routing.
+Support tickets require routing
-Reviews require summarization.
+Reviews require summarization
 Contracts require review

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.